Need to talk to our team?

 Classic Builders Whangarei regional manager Scott Coutts saw the opportunity to create a feel-good event in support of a “really awesome” charity within the community.
 But he never expected quite the response the idea received, and the amount raised is so much more than anticipated.
 “I thought if we got to $5,000 that would be really cool.
 I’m just so stoked that we have managed to raise this amount of money for such a deserving organisation.”

-And Scott’s not done yet.
+Scott’s not thinking $25,400 is it.
 He’s already talking about his hopes to hold the event again next year, once again in support of Kind Hands.

 Those thinking of taking part next year can be assured that the 88 kilometres don’t need to be tackled in one day – participants have the whole month of February to complete the challenge and can even do so in teams.
 Neither is the course prescribed.
 Those taking part can choose their favourite walking tracks and daily commutes to clock up the kilometres.
 Many businesses and schools were represented this year.